liam0414/Database-Systems-COMP3311/tutorials/week5/solution.md

 $$ language plpgsql;
 ```

-9. Write a PLpgSQL procedure happyHourPrice that accepts the name of a hotel, the name of a beer and the number of dollars to deduct from the price, and returns a new price.
+# 9. Write a PLpgSQL procedure happyHourPrice that accepts the name of a hotel, the name of a beer and the number of dollars to deduct from the price, and returns a new price.
 The procedure should check for the following errors:

-select

 ```sql
 create or replace function